Modeling the frequency-domain ringdown amplitude of comparable-mass mergers with greybody factors: Modeling the parameter dependence of the fitted coefficients

 For brevity, we denote by $X$ either of the two fitted quantities ($A_{\ell m}$ or $p_{\ell m}$) and, for any given choice of $(\ell,m)$, we model it as a multivariate polynomial of the form

 where $\mathcal{N}$ is the maximum degree of the polynomial.

 Determining an appropriate value of $\mathcal{N}$ is nontrivial: higher-order polynomials can overfit the data, while lower-order polynomials may fail to capture the relevant trends.
 To better identify the optimal order, we employ a standard \textit{cross-validation} procedure~\cite{Hastie:2010}.

-We split the set of simulations employed for the fits into a \textit{training set} and a \textit{validation set}, the latter corresponding to about $10\%$ of the total number of simulations.
+Specifically, we adopt a $k$-fold cross-validation scheme, in which the full set of simulations is partitioned into $k$ disjoint subsets.
+In this work we adopt $k=10$.
+At each iteration, one of the subsets is used as the \textit{validation set}, while the remaining $k-1$ subsets constitute the \textit{training set}.

 The polynomial model is fitted on the training set, while the validation set is used to assess the quality of the fit, as discussed below.
-The simulations in the validation set are selected to approximately follow the global distribution of available data in the $(\chi_1, \chi_2, \eta)$ parameter space, with a slightly higher sampling in regions of higher simulation density.

 For each polynomial degree $\mathcal{N}$, we fit Eq.~\eqref{eq:poly_model} using the training set and compute the cross-validation mean squared error (CV~MSE) for both the training and validation data.
 The CV~MSE is defined as